 Whittington Health brings together former community services in Haringey and Islington with The Whittington Hospital to form one of the first Integrated Care Organisations (ICO) in the UK.
-As an ICO, we can provide world class health care across the acute hospital and community for the benefit of the local population.
-Over the last year, Whittington Health has worked in partnership with the local community, local authorities, General Practitioners (GPs), schools and service users to deliver our strategic objectives.
+As an ICO, we can provide world class health care across the Acute Hospital and Community for the benefit of the local population.
+Over the last year, Whittington Health has worked in partnership with the Local Community, Local Authorities, General Practitioners, Schools, and Service Users to deliver our Strategic Objectives.
 Our five objectives place the patient at the centre of healthcare and recognise the importance of healthy living and disease prevention in achieving better health for all.
 Our five objectives are: